rwjblue/broccoli-file-mover/README.md

 ---

-`options.copy` *{true,false}*

-Should the file be copied?

- - If `copy` is `true`, then the source file is left in the tree (this might be useful to output both a non-minified and minified version).
- - If `copy` is `false`, then the source file is removed after it has been copied (essentially making this a `move` operation).

----

-`options.duplicate` *{true,false}*

-Should the source full contents of the input tree be duplicated into the returned tree?

- - If `true`, then the contents of the input tree is copied over into the new tree.
- - If `false`, then only the files being moved are worked on.

----

 `options.files` *{Array|Object}*

 This allows specifying more than one move/copy operation at a time (and reduced the total number of trees/steps